lyqyd/cc-packman/README.md

 ## 7.4 - Custom Repositories

 Custom repositories can be added to a packman install by placing the repository file in /etc/repositories.
-Attempting to add the repository to the repolist file on the installed instance will not help, as this file is re-created each time `packman fetch` is run, which will destroy the additional line.
-Custom updating repositories is a planned feature.
+Packman can also keep custom repository files up to date with the `/etc/custom-repolist` file.
+This file is in the same format as `repolist`.